huit/AWS-HA-DRUPAL-MODIFY-RDS/README_modify_rds.md

 NOTE: if --apply-immediate is omitted, any change requiring an outage will take effect during the next scheduled maintenance window.

-To apply a change immediately set environment variable applyimmediately=true
+To apply a change immediately set environment variable applyimmediately as follows:

+     export applyimmediately=true

 You can also review the list of RDS instance parameters which can be set by running helper tool: